akashdeep000/chatterbox-tts/README.md

 ## Project Overview

 This project provides a flexible and scalable solution for generating speech from text.
-It exposes both a RESTful API for generating complete audio files and a WebSocket endpoint for low-latency audio streaming.
-The system is built to be easily deployable and managed as a serverless endpoint.
+It exposes a RESTful API for generating complete audio files and is built to be easily deployable and managed as a serverless endpoint.

 ## Prerequisites